Entity-Relation Extraction as Multi-Turn Question Answering

 \subsection{Results on ACE04, ACE05 and CoNLL04}

 For ACE04, ACE05 and CoNLL04, only two turns of QA are required.
 For evaluation, we report micro-F1 scores, precision and recall on entities and relations (Tables \ref{ace04}, \ref{ace05} and \ref{CoNLL04}) as in \newcite{li2014incremental,miwa2016end,Katiyar2017,zhang2017end}.
-For ACE04, the proposed multi-turn QA model already outperforms previous SOTA by +1.8\% for entity extraction and +1.0\% for relation extraction.
-For ACE05, the proposed multi-turn QA model outperforms previous SOTA by +1.2\% for entity extraction and +0.6\% for relation extraction.
-For CoNLL04, the proposed multi-turn QA model leads to a +1.1\% on relation F1.
+For ACE04, the proposed multi-turn QA model already outperforms previous SOTA by +1.8\% for entity extraction and +1.0\% for relation extraction, and the REINFORCE model adds an additional +0.2 gain for relation extraction.
+For ACE05, the proposed multi-turn QA model outperforms previous SOTA by +1.2\% for entity extraction and +0.6\% for relation extraction, and the REINFORCE model adds an additional +0.1 for relation extraction.
+The proposed multi-turn QA model leads to a +2.2\% improvement on entity F1 and +1.1\% on relation F1.